imane0101010/Sudoku/README.md

  for (int i = 0; i < 9; i++)
   {
    for (int j = 0; j < 9; j++){
+      //check if the cell is empty
      if(list3[i][j]==0){
         if(k<line.size()){
+        //filling the sudoku grid with numbers
           line[k]->setText(QString::number(l1[i][j]));
               k++;
           }else{